udayk08/firstproject16/README.md

-this is not my first repo in GIT # firstproject16
+this is not A my first repo in GIT # firstproject16